-The net deficits at October 31, 2009 and 2008 were \$255.5 million and \$302.7 million, respectively.
-The net assets (deficit) invested in capital assets, net of related debt was \$9.4 million and (\$280) thousand at October 31, 2009 and 2008, respectively.
+The net deficits at October 31, 2010 and 2009 were \$655 million and \$255.5 million, respectively.
+Net assets invested in capital assets, net of related debt, were \$7.2 million and \$9.4 million at October 31, 2010 and 2009, respectively.
 Although investment in capital assets is reported net of related debt, the resources needed to repay this debt must be provided from other sources, since capital assets cannot be used to liquidate these liabilities.
-The Organization's \$378.9 million and \$336.5 million at October 31, 2009 and 2008, respectively, of restricted net assets represents resources that are subject to various external restrictions on how they may be used.
+The Organization's \$103.6 million and \$378.9 million of restricted net assets at October 31, 2010 and 2009, respectively, represent resources that are subject to various external restrictions on how they may be used.
 These assets are generally restricted under bond resolutions and other agreements and for debt service.
-The remaining balance is classified as an unrestricted deficit totaling approximately \$643.8 million resulting primarily from debt issued for noncapital purposes totaling approximately \$580 million and upfront lease payments and deferred PILOT revenue, which are transferred to the City annually or held in the Joint Purpose Fund as restricted assets.
+The remaining balance is classified as an unrestricted deficit totaling approximately \$765.8 million at October 31, 2010, resulting primarily from debt issued for noncapital purposes, approximately \$556 million, and upfront lease payments and deferred PILOT revenue, which are transferred to the City annually or held in the Joint Purpose Fund as restricted assets.

-The overall change in total net assets from October 31, 2008 represents a positive change in the deficit position of approximately \$47.2 million to \$255.5 million at October 31, 2009.
+The change in total net assets from October 31, 2009, represents a negative change in the deficit position of approximately \$399.5 million from \$255.5 million at October 31, 2009 to \$655 million at October 31, 2010.